cool8jay/iosFont/README.md

 ##About
 ==========

-Display all supported font on iOS.
+Display all supported fonts on iOS.

 ##Note
 ==========